DebugDWrld/Zero-to-Hero-Z2H/README.md

 ## Features

 - **Player Controls**：Use the keyboard (WASD or arrow keys) to move, the mouse to control the attack direction, and click the left button to shoot.
+- **Unleash skills**: Use skills to fight against groups of enemies or to deal with powerful bosses.
+Shuttle flash?
+Invincible frame?
+As long as you dare to operate, nothing is impossible
 - **Energy Management**：Shooting and using skills consumes energy, which regenerates over time.
 - **Battery Management**：Collect batteries in the main level and bring them back to the starting lobby to store them in the battery warehouse.
 - **Game scene**：Contains the start hall and the main level, which players can enter by interacting with the portal.
 - **HUD Display**：The screen displays the player's inventory of batteries, health, armor, and energy in their backpack.
+- **Roguelike gameplay**: Make your character stronger through adventure, acquire cooler and higher-damage skills, and experience the thrill of collecting and growing.
 ## Installation Guide

 1. Make sure you have Python 3.x installed (recommended version).